ostro2al/fluctuating-multi-stressors/README.md

 All code and data for 'Fluctuating fortunes: stressor synchronicity and fluctuating intensity influence biological impacts'

+Citation: Ostrowski A, Connolly RM, Brown CJ, Sievers M (2022) Fluctuating fortunes: Stressor synchronicity and fluctuating intensity influence biological impacts.
+Ecology Letters 25:2611-2623

 ## **About**

-This repository provides the data and code to reproduce all figures and tables, including supplemental materials, found in Ostrowski et al. (in prep).
+This repository provides the data and code to reproduce all figures and tables, including supplemental materials, found in Ostrowski et al. 2022.

 ## **Scripts**